thedigitalkern/jamdocs/docs/theme-configuration.md

 Preserve the **main keywords entered in the final domain name and use the following to preserve SEO**

 * Short Prefixes - uses popular prefixes
-* Dictionary Prefixes and Suffixes - uses popular dictionary prefixes and suffixes
+* Dictionary Prefixes and Suffixes - use popular dictionary prefixes and suffixes
 * Derived Words - similar words using the keywords as a root word
 * Use __*__ with some letters to use dictionary words containing those letters.
 Eg: *z